iterative/cml.dev/content/docs/self-hosted-runners.md

 1. [Generate a new personal access token](https://github.com/settings/tokens/new) under GitHub developer settings
-2. In the "Note" field, type `PERSONAL_ACCESS_TOKEN`
+   - in the "Note" field, type `PERSONAL_ACCESS_TOKEN`
    - select `repo` scope
    - click "Generate token" and copy it
-3. In you GitHub repository and/or organization, navigate to **Settings** &rightarrow; **Secrets** &rightarrow; **New repository/organization secret**
+2. In you GitHub repository and/or organization, navigate to **Settings** &rightarrow; **Secrets** &rightarrow; **New repository/organization secret**
-   - in the "Name" field, write `PERSONAL_ACCESS_TOKEN`
+   - in the "Name" field, type `PERSONAL_ACCESS_TOKEN`
    - in the "Value" field, paste the token
    - click "Add secret"

-Steps 3 can also be used for adding other secrets such as cloud access credentials.
+Step 2 can also be used for adding other secrets such as cloud access credentials.

 </tab>